fabianferno/lenft-protocol/README.md

 https://lenftprotocol.xyz

 Our technical architecture consists of two parts:
 * the backend smart contract code, which is hosted on the blockchain
 * the frontend+backend website code, which is hosted on a server

 The smart contracts are in the `contracts` folder, along with more detailed instructions.

 The website code is in the `web` folder, along with more detailed instructions.

+Made with ❤️ by the Lenft team.